 Sometimes it is difficult to translate a prescription or a non-prescription medication.
 If you can bring the scientific name of the drug with you, it may be easier to find the equivalent.
 You may also want to bring copies of your prescriptions translated into English.

 Prescription medications should be in their original containers with the doctor's prescription printed on the container.
 It is advised that you travel with no more than personal use quantities, a rule of thumb is no more than a 90 days supply.
-If your medications or devices are not in their original containers, you must have a copy of your prescription with you or a letter from your doctor.
 A valid prescription or doctors note is required on all medication entering the U.S.